Xyborg/disposable-burner-email-providers/README.md

 My little collection of domains for disposable email services.

+#### Updated 3/18/2020 - Protonmail removed from the domains list as it is a legit email service provider.
 #### Updated 7/14/2019 - 16304 disposable email services domains.

 ### Why?